beluganos/beluganos/doc/example/case1/case1.md

 ## Network environment

-By using scripts described following capter, you can create following environments at server 2 automatically.
+In following chapter, you will get following environments at server 2 automatically.
 The router of *sample* is OpenvSwitch which will be connected with server 1 by OpenFlow.
 The routers of P1, P2, P3, and P4 are Linux containers installed FRRouting.

 ~~~~
                              |